Antonio-Tresol/vits_ensemble_cr_leaves/README.md

 ## Transformers Unidos: Eficacia De los Modelos Ensemble-ViT en Clasificación Automática de Flora Costarricense 🌿

 This repository contains the code used to run the experiments for the paper "Transformers Unidos: Eficacia De los Modelos Ensemble-ViT en Clasificación Automática de Flora Costarricense 🌿".
 The paper explores the effectiveness of Vision Transformers ensemble models in comparison to an ensemble model with convolutional networks for the recognition of Costa Rican flora.
+The article can be found in <a href="https://github.com/Antonio-Tresol/vits_ensemble_cr_leaves/blob/main/articulo_6jifi_2024_abadilla_evilchez_rgonzalez.pdf"> the following link </a> (in spanish).

 ## Contents